EffortlessDev/policies/_chapters/08-config_management.md

 1. Once the review process finishes, each reviewer should leave a comment on the pull request saying "looks good to me" or a message worded similarly, at which point the original author(s) may merge their change into the release branch.

 ## ​8.6​ Software Release Procedures
-Software releases are treated as changes to existing systems and thus follow the procedure described in **REF section 8.3**.
+Software releases are treated as changes to existing systems and thus follow the procedure described in [Section 8.3](#changing_systems).